-You can also experience a community onsen.
+You can also experience community onsen.
 You must bring a towel, soap, and shampoo.

-You can ask the Beppu Station Visitor Information Center or your hotel accommodation for recommendations.
+If you’re not sure of which onsen to visit, ask the Beppu Station Visitor Information Center at the Beppu Station or your hotel for recommendations.
 We didn’t have a chance to visit an onsen due to the packed schedule of our Beppu itinerary.

 Don’t have time to visit an onsen?
 Walkthrough the onsen area instead!

 If you don’t have a chance to visit an onsen, the best thing to do is to walk through an onsen area.
 We mentioned the 8 onsen areas above, so you can easily walk through the traditional streets and see steam coming up from the ground or on the rooftops.
 There isn’t any particular route to take as you can meander around and explore.

 One of the convenient places is to browse through the Kannawa area since you’ll be in the area from visiting the Jigoku from the Seven Hells of Beppu.